NOAA-EMC/rrfs-workflow/doc/build_and_run.md

 ./setup_rocoto.py exp.conus12km
 ```

-This Python script creates an experiment directory (i.e. `EXPDIR`), writes out a runtime version of `exp.setup` under EXPDIR, and  then copies runtime config files from `HOMErrfs/parm` to `EXPDIR`.
+This Python script creates an experiment directory (i.e. `EXPDIR`), writes out a runtime version of `exp.setup` under EXPDIR, and  then copies runtime config files to `EXPDIR`.
+If you get errors when running `setup_rocoto.py`, it is usually due to a low Python version.
+You may run `source ../workflow/ush/load_bokeh.sh` to load a working Python environment and then run the command again.

 ### 2.3 run and monitor experiments using rocoto commands